NimG98/MedPort/README.md

 ### See Results

 1. Click `Results` on the navbar on the left-hand side.
-2. Select which patient and which test result from that patient that you want to look at
+2. Select which patient that you want to view the results for from the patient dropdown
-3. You can see there your notes as a doctor attached to the patient's medical file.
-4. Add another note.
-This note will appear under your other notes for the patient to see.
+3. Click a blue download button on one of the test results to download the PDF

 Hover over the user profile icon on the top right of the site, and click `Log out`.